Your Guide to Freezing Brownies

 Freezing food is easy.
 There are a couple of options for storing these chocolaty indulgences long term.
 Pick your method based on what you want to use them for in the future.

-How to Freeze a Whole Pan of Brownies
+How to freeze a whole pan of brownies

 Freezing brownies as an uncut slab is the best method for protecting them from freezer burn and oxidation.
 Since air can only creep into the brownies from the edges of the slab, the center is totally protected from drying out or slight color changes.

 After baking the brownies, let them cool completely.
-Wrap the whole sheet of brownies tightly with plastic wrap, then wrap with foil.
+Wrap the whole sheet of brownies tightly with plastic wrap, then wrap again with foil.

 If you prefer a brownie to be available at any time—chocolate cravings are real!—freeze them individually.